wisann/virtual-store/README.md

 # Backend Project

-This is the backend project of the XYZ application.
+This is the backend project of the virtual-store application.
 It provides an API for managing people, products, product images, states, and email services.

 ## Technologies Used